AbhinathK/CloudHoloRepository2020-Core/README.md

 ### HoloRepository demo application

 A simple application that demonstrates how to dynamically access 3D models stored in the HoloStorage.
 The scenes can be distributed alongside the Connector library and serve as examples and interactive documentation.

+### HoloSynthAccess

+A new component of the HoloRepository,  which connects the system to the Cancer Imaging Archive (CIA), one of the world’s largest open-access databases of medical images for cancer research.
+Users are able to use the web-application to query for imaging studies of over 70 different anatomical structures.
+Studies can be downloaded directly to your local machine or sent to HoloRepository-Core for model generation.

 ### Other tools